Welcome!

 5. Your rock pile is now a collection—very official, very important.

-6. Meet people who are actually interested when you say 'ooOOoo LOOK at this one!'
+6. Meet people who are actually interested when you say

 8. Learn faster, break fewer tools.
 (Or learn to build your own!)